MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

     simple_grid.add_load_case(points_case)

-Adding Compound load, but this time defining Compound loads in Local coordinates then setting the local coordinate system of compound load to global of grillage.
+Third load case is identical to the second load case with Compounded point loads, but this time defining Compound loads in Local coordinates then setting the local coordinate system of compound load to global of grillage.

 .. code-block:: python